dd-java-22/doggone-it-kdilts13/docs/index.md

   - As a dog park visitor, I want to save identified dogs with notes and timestamps so that I can remember which dogs I have met.

 **3. Prospective adopter:**
-  - As a prospective adopter, I want to view detailed breed information and mark favorite breeds so that I can compare options later.
+  - As a prospective adopter, I want to view detailed breed information and mark favorite scans so that I can compare options later.

 **4. Casual learner:**
   - As a casual learner, I want to browse and filter my scan history so that I can review previously identified breeds.